LaoJQ/ehead/README.md

 ## TODO

-+ Support to search include_lib file.
++ Support to jump to the definition of function in ehead, without distel which use a erlang node as a language server.